ChurnedNL/thesis24/README.md

 2. Create a new directory with the name of your project
 3. Copy the contents of `proj_example` to your new directory
-4. Divide your code in a similar structure as in proj_example Note, if you feel unsure on where to place a piece of code, create a file or folder with a name that represents on what is being done there.
+4. Divide your code in a similar structure as in proj_example

+Note: if you feel unsure on where to place a piece of code, create a file or folder with a name that represents on what is being done there.
 Then follow the structure of the files represented below.
 Also add an explanation about those additional files on this `README.md` file.

 ## What is expected from you
 For the models you created, you should:
 - Create a script to load data on the `dataset.py` file